 All digital sellers know the importance of the sales email.
-It’s one of the best way to establish a relationship with your leads, allowing them to be updated on what’s going on with your business and field while also inviting them into interaction with your brand.
-But for any of this to have an effect your lead has to actually read it, and that’s not as simple as it seems.
+It’s one of the best way to establish a relationship with your leads.
+Keep them updated on what’s going on within your business while also inviting them to interact with your brand.
+For any of this to have an effect, your lead has to actually read it, and that’s not as simple as it seems.

 You see, leads are flooded by emails from digital sellers on a daily basis, to the point where they’ve become numb to the majority of them, regardless of the content.
 Below are some of the most common mistakes digital sellers make in their emails that relegate their hard work into the spam folder.
 Take a moment to revisit your last selling email and make sure you haven’t fallen into any of these traps.

 You’re sending nothing but a link